Polio: What is it and how does it spread?

 Are there different kinds of polio?

-Wild poliovirus is the most common form.
+Wild poliovirus is the most commonly known form.

 But there is another, rarer type linked to the oral form of the vaccine.